Solifugae: Relationship with humans

 Solifuges have been recognized as distinct taxa from ancient times.
-In Aelian's De natura animalium, "four-jawed spiders" are credited, along with scorpions, as being responsible for the abandoning of a desert region near the Astaboras river (said to be in India, but thought to be a river in Ethiopia).
+In Aelian's De natura animalium, "four-jawed spiders" are credited, along with scorpions, as being responsible for the abandoning of a desert region near the Astaboras River (said to be in India, but thought to be a river in Ethiopia).
 Anton August Heinrich Lichtenstein theorized in 1797 that the "mice" that plagued the Philistines in the Old Testament were Solifugae.
 During World War I, troops stationed in Abū Qīr, Egypt, would stage fights between captive "jerrymanders", as they referred to them, and placed bets on the outcome.
 Similarly, British troops stationed in Libya in World War II staged fights between solifuges and scorpions.

 Urban legends

 The Solifugae are the subject of many legends and exaggerations about their size, speed, behavior, appetite, and lethality.
 They are not especially large, the biggest having a leg span around 12 cm.
-They are fast on land compared to other invertebrates, with their top speed estimated to be 16 km/h.
+They are, however, indeed fast on land as compared to other invertebrates, with their top speed estimated at 16 km/h.

 The Solifugae apparently have neither venom glands nor any venom-delivery apparatus such as the fangs of spiders, stings of wasps, or venomous setae of caterpillars (e.g., Lonomia or Acharia species).
-One 1978 study is frequently quoted, in which the authors report detection of an exception in India, in that Rhagodes nigrocinctus had venom glands, and that injection of the secretion into mice was frequently fatal.
-However, no supporting studies have confirmed either statement, such as by independent detection of the glands as claimed, or the relevance of the observations, if correct.
+One 1978 study is frequently quoted, in which the authors report detection of an exception in India, in that Rhagodes nigrocinctus had venom glands, and that injection of the secretion into mice was frequently fatal, but no supporting studies have confirmed either statement, such as by independent detection of the glands as claimed, or the relevance of the observations, if correct.
 Even the authors of the original account admitted to having found no means of delivery of the putative venom by the animal, and the only means of administering the material to the mice was by parenteral injection.
-Given that many non-venoms such as saliva, blood, and glandular secretions can be lethal if injected, and that no venomous function was even speculated upon in this study, there is still no evidence for even one venomous species of solifuge.
+Given that many nonvenoms such as saliva, blood, and glandular secretions can be lethal if injected, and that no venomous function was even speculated upon in this study, evidence for even one venomous species of solifuge is yet to be found.

-Because of their unfamiliar spider-like appearance and rapid movements, Solifugae have startled or even frightened many people.
-This fear was sufficient to drive a family from their home in August 2008 when one was allegedly discovered in a soldier's house in Colchester, England, and caused the family to blame the solifuge for the death of their pet dog.
-An Arizona resident developed painful lesions due to a claimed solifuge bite but could not produce a specimen for confirmation.
+Because of their unfamiliar, spider-like appearance and rapid movements, the Solifugae have startled or even frightened many people.
+This fear was sufficient to drive a family from their home in August 2008, when one was allegedly discovered in a soldier's house in Colchester, England, and caused the family to blame the solifuge for the death of their pet dog.
+An Arizona resident developed painful lesions due to a claimed solifuge-bite but could not produce a specimen for confirmation.
 Though they are not venomous, the powerful chelicerae of a large specimen may inflict a painful nip, but nothing medically significant.

-Claims that Solifugae aggressively chase people are also untrue, as they are merely trying to stay in the shade/shadow provided by the human.
+Claims that the Solifugae aggressively chase people are also untrue, as they are merely trying to stay in the shade/shadow provided by the human.